Azferry/azure-paloalto-deployment/README.md

 # Introduction

- Provides step-by-step instructions for deploying a Palo Alto Firewall Network Virtual Appliance (NVA) in Microsoft Azure using Terraform.
+Guide on deploying a Palo Alto Firewall Virtual Appliance (NVA) on Azure and configure it using Terraform.
+Using infrastructure as code to automate the process on management and configuration of the network security infrastructure.

 ## Prerequisites